Kutch embroidery: Production procedure

 6,000 women are engaged in this work.
 Many societies and some private corporations are involved in their production.

 The materials used for the embroidery consist of fabrics made of threads of cotton, silk woolen and mashru (an Arabic name).
 The types of threads used are of floss silk and other varieties.
 Tracing paper and its associated product are used for drawing the designs.
 Other essential embroidering tools and material are needle, mirrors, and sequins.
 Embroidery is done with the fabric fixed on an adjustable embroidery frame to adjust the tension of the cloth or by holding the fabric in hand.

-The designs created on the cloth to embroider relate to the themes of daily lifestyles, animals and birds (like elephant, camel, parrot, peacock, etc.), flora, religious places such as temples, and figurines of women in dancing postures.
+The designs used in embroideryrelate to the themes of daily lifestyles, animals and birds (like elephant, camel, parrot, peacock, etc.), flora, religious places such as temples, and figurines of women in dancing postures.